 What You Need to Pay Attention to?

 The good news is – there are several English speaking agents that can offer assistance for your China trip at an affordable price.
-For example, SnowPantherHK is a Hong Kong and China-based Ski and Snowboard Trips specialists who can help you arranging everything about your Northern China trip, for example, sightseeing spot ticket, snowboarding lessons in English, hotel booking… because one of their founders are ex-professional skiers from Jilin so they have a very strong connection within China, and Thanks GOD most of their instructors are from Hong Kong or Europe, they understand very well the living standard of a tourist from western countries need.
-This is practically important because the culture difference between pure Chinese and foreigners could lead to quite a few of unpleasant feelings of the tourist.
+For example, SnowPantherHK is a Hong Kong and China-based Ski and Snowboard Trips specialist who can help you arranging everything about your Northern China trip, for example, sightseeing spot tickets, snowboarding lessons in English, hotel booking… because one of their founders is ex-professional skiers from Jilin so they have a very strong connection within China, and Thanks GOD most of their instructors are from Hong Kong or Europe, they understand very well the living standard of a tourist from western countries need.
+This is practically important because the cultural differences between pure Chinese and foreigners could lead to quite a few unpleasant feelings of the tourist.

 For example, once I’ve booked a car via SnowPantherHK for a road trip from Altay to Kanas Lake in Northern Xinjiang, my friend booked his from a Chinese travel agent because their price was like around 10 to 20% cheaper than the one I was paying, however, the travel agent did not inform him there was a hidden rule “the customers are going to pay for all meals of the driver”.
 Well, probably this is why they can offer him a 20% discount.